Camilla Schelin

 Camilla Gun Schelin (born 2 March 1982) is a Swedish former footballer who played as a defender for Kopparbergs/Göteborg FC of the Damallsvenskan.
-Her sister is Lotta Schelin.
+Her sister is the footballer Lotta Schelin.

 International career

 Schelin won seven caps for the Sweden women's national under-17 football team.

 Personal life

 In 2015 Schelin was married to Fredrik and had a baby son named Melvin.